awsdocs/amazon-ecs-developer-guide/doc_source/troubleshoot-service-load-balancers.md

 Elastic Load Balancing load balancer health check misconfigured
 The load balancer health check parameters can be overly restrictive or point to resources that do not exist\.
 If a container instance is determined to be unhealthy, it is removed from the load balancer\.
 Be sure to verify that the following parameters are configured correctly for your service load balancer\.
 Ping Port
 The **Ping Port** value for a load balancer health check is the port on the container instances that the load balancer checks to determine if it is healthy\.
-If this port is misconfigured, the load balancer will likely deregister your container instance from itself\.
+If this port is misconfigured, the load balancer likely deregisters your container instance from itself\.
 This port should be configured to use the `hostPort` value for the container in your service's task definition that you are using with the health check\.
 Ping Path
 This value is often set to `index.html`, but if your service does not respond to that request, then the health check fails\.
 If your container does not have an `index.html` file, you can set this to `/` to target the base URL for the container instance\.
 Response Timeout